 How to get started in Bushcraft?

-Bushcraft is one of those things that people hear about and think “oh that sounds fun” and then never do anything about it.
-The problem with people starting bushcraft is they think the initial set up cost can be quite high, just like with any activity you’re about to start and don’t have the equipment for.
+Bushcraft is one of those things that people hear about and think “Oh that sounds fun” and then never do anything about it.
+The problem with people starting bushcraft is they think the initial setup cost can be quite high, just like with any activity you’re about to start and don’t have the equipment for.
 The thing most people don’t realize is that there’s no need for a £100 knife and £300 professional hunting jacket if you just want to go into the wild and have a go for yourself.
-To help you get started on your path to becoming a skilled survivalist here’s a few activities you can try for as little money as possible.
+To help you get started on your path to becoming a skilled survivalist here are a few activities you can try for as little money as possible.

 Go camping